China's HNA buys back bonds, bank flags repayment issue

 The executives also said that while HNA would not sell assets blindly, it has been disposing of non-core businesses in line with the group’s strategy.
 The company says it already has “cleaned up” more than 100 non-core units this year.

-In other moves to boost investor confidence, senior HNA executives have also agreed to purchase $13 million worth of shares in HNA leasing subsidiary Bohai Capital Holdings, Bohai said on Wednesday.
+In other moves to boost investor confidence, senior HNA executives have also agreed to purchase $13 million worth of shares in HNA leasing subsidiary Bohai Capital Holdings (000415.SZ), Bohai said on Wednesday.

 HNA also said in a separate statement on Wednesday that it had met officials from the branches of eight major Chinese banks to discuss lending to the group in 2018.
 It did not disclose further details of the meeting.